Skip to main content

 Marine Coastal Ecosystems Biodiversity and Services in a Changing World

-To help address this challenge, MaCoBioS will develop empirical models on the interaction between climate change, biodiversity, functions and services in marine coastal ecosystems.
-It will also establish a framework to assess the vulnerability of marine socio-ecological systems under climate change scenarios and evaluate the effectiveness of nature-based solutions at enhancing the resilience capacity of MCEs.
-The results will provide evidence-based guidance for marine policy formulation and assist in EU strategies on MCEs, biodiversity and climate change.
+To help address this challenge, MaCoBioS has developed empirical models on the interaction between climate change, biodiversity, functions and services in marine and coastal ecosystems.
+It has also established a framework to assess the vulnerability of marine socio-ecological systems under climate change scenarios and evaluate the effectiveness of nature-based solutions in enhancing the resilience capacity of MCEs.
+These results provide evidence-based guidance for marine policy formulation and assist in EU strategies on MCEs, biodiversity and climate change.

 The compilation of existing and collected data fed the application of advanced modelling approaches to explore the links between biodiversity and ecosystem services.
 Still, semi-quantitative conceptual models have been computed from expert knowledge and literature review to illustrate the complex interactions between climate change, local stressors and MCEs’ ecological components and how these ecosystems can be monitored (indicators linked to the Good Environmental State descriptors of the MSFD).
-Following the co-design of the multi-risks assessment framework (MRAF), all available data were analysed using Machine Learning based models in the Mediterranean and Northern-Europe ecoregions under a baseline and future scenarios, considering both RCP4.5 and RCP8.5 while fine scale spatio-temporal Bayesian Networks, co-designed and fine-tuned with local stakeholders are currently under development to disentangle the ecosystem services capacity and flow under different ‘what-if’ scenarios.
+Following the co-design of the multi-risks assessment framework (MRAF), all available data were analysed using Machine Learning-based models in the Mediterranean and Northern-Europe ecoregions under a baseline and future scenarios, considering both RCP4.5 and RCP8.5 while fine scale spatio-temporal Bayesian Networks, co-designed and fine-tuned with local stakeholders have been developed to disentangle the ecosystem services capacity and flow under different ‘what-if’ scenarios in Italy, Spain and Martinique.
 Considering future scenarios, other frameworks have been designed for (i) applying index-based adaptive capacity assessment approaches, and (ii) identifying the appropriate interventions to address societal challenges in marine coastal socio-ecological systems (Potential Blue Interventions Support tool), supported by NBS suitability mapping.

-Following the inventory of the most relevant stakeholders for the project, dialogue was initiated through online-based activities including a public awareness survey on climate change to collect their concerns on the effects of climate change, and in-person through local and ecoregional workshops.
-Engagement has been conducted at international, national, and local levels along with active cooperation with other projects.
-Our work has been disseminated through many international conferences and scientific papers, with communication activities promoted through our website and its ‘News & Views’ section, promotional videos, and social media presence.
+Following the inventory of the most relevant stakeholders for the project, dialogue was initiated through online-based activities, including a public awareness survey on climate change to collect their concerns on the effects of climate change, and in-person through local and ecoregional workshops.
+Engagement has been conducted at international, national, and local levels, along with active cooperation with other projects.
+All the tools and outputs produced by the project have been gathered in our user-friendly MaCoBioS Blue NBS Toolbox and our work has been disseminated through many international conferences and scientific papers, with communication activities promoted through our website and its ‘News & Views’ section, promotional videos, a comic book, and social media presence, and culminating with the organisation of the Blue NBS week at UNESCO House, Paris, in November 2024.

-- Another key output under development is a Solution Tree co-developed with stakeholders to guide NBS implementation in the marine and coastal environment.
-This integrated evidence-based conceptual framework encompasses relationships between societal challenges, ecosystem services, ecological condition, and management approaches to support decision-makers and practitioners in the initial planning stages.
-Coupled with the MRAF and NBSs suitability mapping, this solution tree could support the 2nd pillar of the Roadmap on NBS (closing the gaps between research and implementation) as it supports practitioners in the implementation of blue NBSs, helping the EU reach one of its priority objectives: making a step towards smart, sustainable, and inclusive growth.
+The methodological framework for assessing adaptive capacity in coastal social-ecological systems (COAST-ADAPT) equips stakeholders with practical insights to support decision-making processes aimed at reducing marine socio-ecological systems' vulnerability, enhancing community resilience, and guiding the implementation of targeted adaptation strategies, while PBI-Support, co-developed with stakeholders to guide NBS implementation in the marine and coastal environment, provides an integrated evidence-based conceptual framework connecting societal challenges, ecosystem services, ecological condition, and management approaches to support decision-makers and practitioners in the initial planning stages.
+Coupled with two other tools, MARITIME and MAS-NBS, this tool could support the 2nd pillar of the Roadmap on NBS (closing the gaps between research and implementation) as it supports practitioners in the implementation of blue NBSs, helping the EU reach one of its priority objectives: making a step towards smart, sustainable, and inclusive growth.

 Lighthouse on marine coastal ecosystems © Ewan Tregarot